Using Auto heal to improve cluster uptime for Nginx

 To install, please do the following:

 Ensure you have Python installed.
-If not, download and install Python from python.org.
+If not, download and install Python from .
 You'll also need pip, Python's package manager, to install required libraries.
 If you're using a Linux-based system, ensure you have NGINX installed and properly configured.

 Since we edit the nginx config directly, we need to give pyhton3 sudo rights.